deeplearning4j/deeplearning4j/spark-gpus.md

 # Running Deep Learning on Distributed GPUs With Spark

 Deeplearning4j trains deep neural networks on distributed GPUs using Spark.
-Specifically, we show the use Spark to load data and GPUs to process images with cuDNN.
+Specifically, we show the use of Spark to load data and GPUs to process images with cuDNN.

 Deeplearning4j includes libraries for the automatic tuning of neural networks, deployment of those neural-net models, visualization and integrations with other data pipeline tools that make dealing with data on production clusters easier much easier.